Overview

 COVID-19 pandemic affected school district operations and spending

-58% State-wide decrease in riders from prior fiscal yearTransportation
+87% State-wide increase in riders from prior fiscal year, but still below pre-pandemic levelsTransportation—miles

-If you are interested in Arizona school districts’, charter schools’, and the Arizona Department of Education’s reported spending of federal COVID-19 relief monies through June 30, 2021, and planned future spending, see our Office’s special report summary and interactive dashboards.
+If you are interested in Arizona school districts’ reported spending of COVID-19 federal relief monies through June 30, 2022, and planned future spending, see our Office’s special report summary and interactive dashboards.